uh-code-submissions/uh-code-submissions.github.io/index.md

 <img class="ui medium left floated image" src="../images/register.png">

 ### Admin Profile Page
-This is the Admin profile page.
+This is the admin profile page.
 The admin profile page contains a quick basic overview of the admins profile and bio.
 Other components that we want to implement are a questions activity feed to allow the admin to see when a student has submitted a new solution to their questions, a big green button which directs the admin to the Submit Question page, and a Meme of the Day.
 The page continues the light theme throughout the website.

 <img class="ui medium right floated image" src="../images/admin-homepage.PNG">